Generic Name: midazolam hydrochloride

 Midazolam Syrup Dosage and Administration

-Midazolam hydrochloride syrup is indicated for use as a single dose (0.25 to 1 mg/kg with a maximum dose of 20 mg) for preprocedural sedation and anxiolysis in pediatric patients.
-Midazolam hydrochloride syrup is not intended for chronic administration.
+Midazolam HCl syrup is indicated for use as a single dose (0.25 to 1.0 mg/kg with a maximum dose of 20 mg) for preprocedural sedation and anxiolysis in pediatric patients.
+Midazolam HCl syrup is not intended for chronic administration.

-Midazolam hydrochloride syrup must be given only to patients if they will be monitored by direct visual observation by a health care professional.
-Midazolam hydrochloride syrup should only be administered by persons specifically trained in the use of anesthetic drugs and the management of respiratory effects of anesthetic drugs, including respiratory and cardiac resuscitation of patients in the age group being treated.
+Midazolam HCl syrup must be given only to patients if they will be monitored by direct visual observation by a health care professional.
+Midazolam HCl syrup should only be administered by persons specifically trained in the use of anesthetic drugs and the management of respiratory effects of anesthetic drugs, including respiratory and cardiac resuscitation of patients in the age group being treated.

 Patient response to sedative agents, and resultant respiratory status, is variable.
 Regardless of the intended level of sedation or route of administration, sedation is a continuum; a patient may move easily from light to deep sedation, with potential loss of protective reflexes, particularly when coadministered with anesthetic agents, other CNS depressants, and concomitant medications which may potentially cause a more intense and prolonged sedation (see PRECAUTIONS: Drug Interactions).
 This is especially true in pediatric patients.
 The health care practitioner who uses this medication in pediatric patients should be aware of and follow accepted professional guidelines for pediatric sedation appropriate to their situation.